federicoruggeri/phdlectures-rredls/README.md

 using my deep-learning library.
 As in Code, I kindly ask you to report a .pdf report.
 Feedbacks are welcome!

+## How to run notebooks in presentation mode

+I'm using [RISE](https://rise.readthedocs.io/en/stable/) plugin for notebooks.

+Just run ``pip install notebook`` and ``pip install RISE`` for installation.
+Then run jupyter notebook to see added plugin functionalities.

 ## Lecturer

 [Federico Ruggeri](https://www.unibo.it/sitoweb/federico.ruggeri6) 🍻